vavrines/Kinetic.jl/docs/src/physics.md

 ```math
 Q(f)=\int_{\mathbb R^3} \mathcal B(\mathbf v_*, \mathbf v) \left[ f(\mathbf v_*)-f(\mathbf v)\right] d\mathbf v_*
 ```
-where the collision kernel `B` models the strength of collisions at different velocities.
+where the collision kernel ``\mathcal B`` models the strength of collisions at different velocities.
 If the interactions among particles are considered, the collision operator becomes nonlinear.
 For example, the two-body collision results in nonlinear Boltzmann equation
 ```math